hiroyuki222/aula03_ramificando_o_controle_de_versao/musica-danilo.md

 My AP goin' psycho, lil' mama bad like Michael
-Can't really trust nobody with all this jewelry on you My roof look like a no-show, got diamonds by the boatload Don't act like you my friend when I'm rollin' through my ends, though
+Can't really trust nobody with all this jewelry on you My roof look like a no-show, got diamonds by the boatload Don't act like you my friend when I'm rollin' through my ends, though.